 Your body deserves better than that.

-All that being said, If the thought of counting out your blueberries makes your head want to explode, you’re better off focusing on getting your portions in check.
+All that being said, if the thought of counting out your blueberries makes your head want to explode (we get it, like you need ANOTHER thing to do every day), you’re better off focusing on getting your portions in check.

 So, Is Portion Awareness the Way to Go?